itsnicksia/wizardry-daphne-guide/docs/frequently-asked-questions.md

 ## General Questions

+### How do I access detailed in-game information about races, stats, classes, types, etc?
+Go to the game Settings (gear icon) and click on `Help`.
+The Help section has a ton of information for you to absorb!

 ### Are there different tiers of adventurers that we can get?
 Yes!
 This can be seen if you look at the Drop Rates for Adventurer’s Remains.
 The different tiers are:
 * **Anonymous Adventurer** (example: Human-Fig)